Central State Hospital (Milledgeville, Georgia): History

-Under Dr. Thomas A. Green (1845–1879), care of patients was based on the "institution as family".
+Under Dr. Thomas F. Green (1845–1879), care of patients was based on the "institution as family".
 This modeled hospitals to resemble an extended family.
 Green ate with staff and patients daily and abolished chain and rope restraints.
+Green was succeeded by Theophilus Orgain Powell (1837–1907), for whom the Powell Building was named after.

 In 1960, journalist Jack Nelson of The Atlanta Constitution received the Pulitzer Prize for Local Reporting for exposing abuses at the hospital.

 The hospital population grew to nearly 12,000 in the 1960s.
 During the following decade, the population began to decrease due to the emphasis on de-institutionalization, the addition of other public psychiatric (regional) hospitals throughout the state, the availability of psychotropic medications, an increase in community mental health programs, and many individuals moving to community living arrangements.
 During FY2004–FY2005, the hospital served more than 9,000 consumers (duplicates counted) – from nearly every Georgia county.

 In 2010, the Georgia Department of Behavioral Health and Developmental Disabilities announced that the hospital would be closed.